22 real problems catalogued · New problems added weekly

 Pass if:

-• Searchable subreddit exists with 50k+ members and active posts
+• A searchable subreddit exists with 50k+ members and active posts

-• Multiple Facebook groups focused on this topic
+• Multiple Facebook groups are focused on this topic

 • Google Trends shows consistent or growing interest